-Prerequisite: Satisfactory score on mathematics placement exam or a grade of C or better in MAT095, MAT095I
+Prerequisite: Satisfactory score on mathematics placement exam or a grade of C or better in MAT E095, MAT E095I, and eligible for ENG E101.

 This course is a further study of algebra and mathematical modeling of functions and relations represented by tables, graphs, words, and symbols.
 Polynomial functions and expressions with special attention to linear, quadratic, exponential, rational, and radical functions are studied.
-There is an emphasis on modeling and applications for all topics.
+There is an emphasis on modeling and applications for all